 There is no water on the hike to Havasu Falls for 8 miles.
 There is no shadow.
 So most important is water, take minimum gallons of water or more if you are going to start your hike during a day.
-But we recommend start it before sunrise.
+But we recommend starting it before sunrise.
 So, if you have no experience hiking with a heavy backpack with equipment containing camping gear, clothing, food, and others, it might be a challenging trail for you.
 But don’t worry, above all, you can train before your hike to Havasu Falls.
 Train for your hike to Havasu Falls by taking long hikes or walks, preferably with a loaded pack on your back.

 How Havasu Falls hike looks like?

 Havasupai Falls trail

 As we mentioned above, you don’t need scrambling to get to Havasu Falls.
 The hike to Havasu Falls is beautiful.
 You are going down to the spectacular canyon.
 Believe us; it’s worth your effort.
 The trail starts at the Hilltop, where it switchbacks down the side of the canyon for about ¾ of a mile.
 This is the most challenging part of the trail by far and is much more difficult on the way back up.
 The path is approximately 8 miles (13 km) long to Supai, with an extra 2 miles (3.2 km) added on to reach the campground and descends about 2,000 feet (750 m).

 The trail then leads down off the plateau into a dry streambed.
 Caution should always be taken when entering a dry streambed in any desert, as it is a prime place for flash floods.
 So if you are going during monsoon season, check the weather before you go.
 The trail follows the streambed down.
 Smaller paths veer away from the main trail.
 There are no signs, so every tiny path in the trail offers a choose-your-own-adventure predicament.
 But don’t worry, all of them lead you to the Supai village.
 During your march, you can encounter mules on the trail.
 So make the space.
 Remember you can’t take photos of them.